jarpatus/logknockd/README.md

 This will match port knocking sequence 1234, 5678, 9101, 1121 and then will enable and update port forwarding rule to allow traffic from you IP.

+# Security
+* Notice that port knocking is kind of securty by obscurity and should not be used as primary security method.
+It should be used as additional method only.
+* For port knocking purposes we cannot inspect packet contents (unlike knockd) nor can we do as advanced security as fwknopd does.
+So this is very simple daemon but for many use cases more than enough.
+* Do not run any crazy commands which could open more security holes.
+Enabling existing firewall rule could be ok.
+* Generally know what you are doing.
+Don't blame me if something bad happens.

+# TODO
+* There are no "timeout" mechanism which could e.g. automatically disable port forwarding after a while.